Dog Off-Leash Area (DOLA) Rules:

 - Accept responsibility for any damage or injury caused by your dog.

-- Remain in the off-leash area to supervise your dog.
-Keep your dog within view and under verbal control at all times.
+- Remain in the off-leash area to supervise your pets.
+Keep your pets within view and under verbal control at all times.

 - Bring no more than three dogs to the off-leash area at any time.